arnaudfelber/MRSM_Thesis/README.md

 ---
 ## 🙌 Acknowledgments

-A special thanks to the following individuals and institutions for their contributions and support:
+A special thanks to the two suppervisior for their contributions and support:

-- **Jean-Mark Lueder** – Insights on Minimum Volatility strategies and support from Bank Julius Bär & Co.
+- **Jean-Mark Lueder** Provided insights on Minimum Volatility strategies, supported daily activities, and served as a representative of Bank Julius Bär & Co.
 Ltd.
-- **Pierre Collin-Dufresne** – Academic supervision and guidance.
+- **Pierre Collin-Dufresne**  – Offered academic supervision and guidance from EPFL.
-- **EPFL** – Providing the educational foundation for this research.